-President Obama recently signed into law the Agricultural Act of 2014, the farm bill.
+In February of 2014, President Obama signed into law the Agricultural Act of 2014, the farm bill.
 It represents a major compromise and is the result of more than two years of hard work.
 While a clear majority of New England’s congressional delegation voted against it, the bill does include more than $1.2 billion of investments over the next five years in programs for local and regional food systems, organic agriculture, rural development, beginning farmers, and dairy production.

-Last year, New England Farmers Union (NEFU) identified five priority areas for the farm bill: 1) local and regional food systems, 2) dairy policy for New England, 3) conservation and renewable energy, 4) organic agriculture, and 5) beginning farmers.
+As the farm bill was being worked on, New England Farmers Union (NEFU) identified five priority areas: 1) local and regional food systems, 2) dairy policy for New England, 3) conservation and renewable energy, 4) organic agriculture, and 5) beginning farmers.
 The bill funds many of NEFU’s priority programs at record levels.

 Local and Regional Food Systems